zerotier/terraform-multicloud-quickstart/quickstart.md

 This means:

 * We can do a lot of cool stuff.
-* Pinging IPv4 addresses will yield ARP table entries.
+* Pinging IPv4 yields ARP table entries.
-* Pinging IPv6 addresses yields ICMPv6 Neighbor Solicitation.
+* Pinging IPv6 yields ICMPv6 Neighbor Solicitation.
 * Across clouds, and through NAT devices.

 ## Where we're going